 At this step of opening a pool it’s a good time to do a general inspection of your entire pool system.
 You want to keep an eye out for anything out of the ordinary including leaks, breakages and general wear and tear.
 If your pool is relatively clean give the liner, walls and deck a good clean if required.
 If you suspect a tear in your liner refer to our pool liner repair page for helpful tips and advice.

 Ensure that all plumbing is reattached and close any valves left open during fall closing.
-If you disconnected electricity, now is a good time to reconnect power to your pool system and devices.
+If you disconnected electricity, now is a good time to reconnect power.
 If you are using a salt water pool system reinsert the salt cell if it was removed during winterization.
-Always use caution with electricity especially around water, to avoid electrical shock.
+Check the pool cell chlorinate to make sure it looks clean with no calcium build.
+It's a great idea to clean the pool cell during pool start to ensure it's producing chlorine properly.
+Always use caution with electricity to avoid electrical shock.

 Add water to bring up to the appropriate level for normal pool operation.
 After this level is achieved and you’ve removed any large dirt or debris it’s time to start the pool system.
 It is normal for some air to be left in the system that will purge on its own in the form of air bubbles in the water as water begins to cycle from the plumbing.